-Every investor in Lakeland Bancorp, Inc. (NASDAQ:LBAI) should be aware of the most powerful shareholder groups.
-Institutions often own shares in more established companies, while it’s not unusual to see insiders own a fair bit of smaller companies.
+The big shareholder groups in Lakeland Bancorp, Inc. (NASDAQ:LBAI) have power over the company.
+Institutions often own shares in more established companies, while it's not unusual to see insiders own a fair bit of smaller companies.
 I quite like to see at least a little bit of insider ownership.
-As Charlie Munger said ‘Show me the incentive and I will show you the outcome.’
+As Charlie Munger said 'Show me the incentive and I will show you the outcome.

 What Does The Institutional Ownership Tell Us About Lakeland Bancorp?